zain-sigmoid/gstool/README.md

 ## Additional Features & Changes

 ### Gitleaks Integration
-- The CLI automatically ensures gitleaks is available:
+- The CLI automatically ensures gitleaks is available
-- Downloads & sets up Gitleaks into /tmp if not found in PATH
+- Downloads & sets up Gitleaks into /tmp if not found in PATH(Only for Linux, for MacOS install using HomeBrew)
 - Falls back to system-installed gitleaks when available
 - Uses pure Python (urllib + tarfile) — no wget/tar dependency
 - Security analyzers call ensure_gitleaks() before scanning